 - This Blackberry Old Fashioned is easy to make and comes together in just a few minutes!

-- The Blackberry Simple Syrup is delicious for cocktails, mocktails, baking and more.
+- The Blackberry Simple Syrup is delicious for cocktails, mocktails, baking, and more.

 - Incorporating blackberries into this classic cocktail gives it a bit of a lighter, brighter twist.